metrico/qryn-docs/docs/logs/ingestion.md

 !> Replace the **qryn** URL from the example to match your actual deployment!

-That's it!
-You're now shipping logs straight off your ClickHouse instances - _extend the schema with your preferred tags._
+?> That's it!
+You're now shipping logs straight off your ClickHouse core

 <!-- tabs:end -->